How to Learn Jazz Guitar – The Definitive Guide

 Learning how to play jazz guitar can seem like an overwhelming prospect for any player, but it doesn’t have to be.

-With the guidance of an experienced teacher, in private lessons or other study options, you can wade through the plethora of material, develop an efficient practice plan, and avoid wasted time in the practice room.
+With an experienced teacher, you wade through the plethora of material, develop an efficient practice plan, and avoid wasted time in the practice room.

 Making the cost of a private lesson seem small in comparison to the benefits.

-I know that I wouldn’t have got to where I am today on the instrument without the help of private teachers.
+I know that I wouldn’t have got to where I am today without the help of private teachers.

 If you’re interested in learning more about jazz guitar lessons, visit my “Online Jazz Guitar Lessons with Matt Warnock” page.

-One of the first roadblocks I encounter with jazz guitar students is that they’re gung-ho to learn how to play, but don’t spend any time listening to jazz.
+One of the first roadblocks I encounter with jazz guitar students is that they’re gung-ho to learn, but don’t listen to jazz.

-You can see how this would be a problem.
+You can see how this is a problem.

-Even if you learned all the vocabulary in the world, turning it into authentic-sounding jazz is going to be almost impossible without knowing what jazz sounds like.
+Even if you learned all the vocabulary in the world, turning it into authentic-sounding jazz is almost impossible without knowing what jazz sounds like.

-Now, there are some people who come to study jazz because they believe it will help them learn their fretboard.
+Now, there are some people who study jazz because it helps them learn their fretboard.

 And if that’s you, you might think: